leccyril/banking-plateform/README.md

 * In this project also we have a startup class will delete all collections and recreate some objects used in the postman collections
 * Embedded Mongo database can be used but need more configurations
 * MongoDb is used, maybe it is not th ebest solution as in this kind of application we should use a relational database with more integrity constraint, but it is simple and fast to put in place and do not need any schem update on ecah notification, and we wanted to point out the reactive streams with Reactive mongo that is a great technology.
+* Rest api exceptions are managed since SpringBoot 3.2 in one Handler class : ApplicationControllerAdvice.java
+* Lombok @Data is not used to not break POO principes

 # How to start project